Learn how to make a large zippered tote bag with this free pattern. Step by step zippered tote bag pattern with zipper.

 Assemble the Zippered Tote Bag

 Add the bag handle to the main bag, stitch securely in place.
-If you would like to switch it up check out my how to make bag straps post which clearly shows how to make adjustable bag straps.
+If you would like to switch it up check out my how to make bag straps post which clearly shows how to make adjustable bag straps with pieces of webbing.

 Place the right sides of the main bag and lining together.